lishiyo/twincore-prototype/memory-bank/v0/systemPatterns.md

     2. These methods might require new DAL functions (e.g., `neo4j_dal.find_voting_patterns(...)`).
 Implement these in the relevant DAL module (`dal/neo4j_dal.py`).
     3. Expose the new feature via a new endpoint in the API layer (`api/query_router.py`).
 *   **Swapping Databases/Services:** The DAL provides the abstraction.
 If you wanted to swap Qdrant for Weaviate, you'd primarily rewrite `dal/qdrant_dal.py` to be `dal/weaviate_dal.py` (implementing the same method signatures) and update the client initialization in `core/`.
 Business logic is largely unaffected.
 Same for the embedding model via `EmbeddingService`.
+*   **Adding LLM-Based Knowledge Extraction (Phase 9):**
+    1. Implement `KnowledgeExtractionService` responsible for calling the LLM API and parsing results.
+    2. Add new methods to `Neo4j DAL` to handle merging extracted entities (Topics, Preferences) and relationships (`MENTIONS`, `STATES_PREFERENCE`).
+    3. Modify `IngestionService` to call `KnowledgeExtractionService` after embedding and before finalizing DB writes.
+Use the extraction results to call the new Neo4j DAL methods.
+    4. This isolates the LLM dependency and complex extraction logic within the new service and specific DAL updates.

 **Prototype Implementation:**